gndal/port-profile-python/README.md

 The dry run mode will:
 - Perform pre-change validation
+- **Automatically detect and list L3/router interfaces that will be skipped**
 - **List interfaces that already have port-profiles applied (will be skipped) in condensed ranges**
 - **List interfaces that need configuration in condensed ranges**
 - Show which interfaces would be configured